 FRAND commitments should “run with the patent,” in the sense that owners of FRAND-encumbered patents should not be able to free them simply by assigning the patents to someone else.
 One fundamental principle of property law is that a property owner cannot transfer away a larger interest than it owns.
 The entire FRAND commitment process would be worthless if patent holders were able to evade it by the simple device of assigning encumbered patents in order to remove the encumbrance.

 The question of injunctive relief is only a little more complex.
 A FRAND commitment is on its face an offer to license to all who employ that patent in their standards-compatible product.
 True, the precise royalty terms are typically not specified in advance, but that entails that the FRAND royalty will be determined by reference to common indicia such as rates paid for similar technologies in the same or perhaps another situation.
 Further, the FRAND commitment effectively turns the royalty issues into a breach of contract claim rather than a litigated royalty claim.
 Permitting the owner of a FRAND-encumbered patent to have an injunction against someone willing to pay FRAND royalties is tantamount to making the patent holder the dictator of the royalties, which once again is the same thing as no FRAND commitment at all.

 Hovenkamp, Herbert J., "Competition in Information Technologies: Standards-Essential Patents, Non-Practicing Entities and FRAND Bidding" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Carey Law.
 1854.

 Communications Law Commons, Databases and Information Systems Commons, Entrepreneurial and Small Business Operations Commons, Industrial Organization Commons, Intellectual Property Law Commons, Internet Law Commons, Law and Economics Commons, Other Economics Commons, Technology and Innovation Commons